noelparedes/Resume-Books/books/How to read a book/How_To_Read_ A_book.md

   **The Goals of Reading: Reading for Information and Reading for Understanding**

   There is the book; and here is your mind.
 As you go through the pages, either you understand perfectly everything the author has to say or you do not.
 If you do, you may have gained information, but you could not have increased your understanding.
-If the book is completely intelligible to you
+If the book is completely intelligible to you from start to finish.

+  What to do when you the book perfectly?

+  You can take the book to someone else who, you think, can read better than you, and have him explain the parts that trouble you.
+He may be a live person or another book-a commentary or text book.